Part III, Chapter 3

 B. Personnel must not breach or interfere with recontainment of a breached anomaly.
 All personnel must avoid breached SCPs and recontainment efforts.

-C. All sentient SCPs (except for 662-1) are under Eta-9 jurisdiction.
+C. All sentient SCPs (except for SCP-662) are under Eta-9 jurisdiction.
+SCP-662 falls under the jurisdiction of the Military Police.

 The following regulations apply to specific SCPs, and must be observed to avoid violating clause A and B.